100 High Street

-Carroll McWilliams (Mac) Harmon, MD, PhD, Appointed Chief of Pediatric Surgery
+Welcome Carroll McWilliams (Mac) Harmon, MD, PhD, Newly Appointed Chief of Pediatric Surgery

-Harmon, currently professor and director of pediatric surgical research at the University of Alabama at Birmingham (UAB) School of Medicine, will begin his new positions at UB and WCHOB on January 1, 2014.
+Previously, Dr. Harmon was professor and director of pediatric surgical research at the University of Alabama at Birmingham (UAB) School of Medicine, began his new positions at UB and Women & Children's Hospital in January.

 “Dr. Harmon’s impressive background brings his unique capability to lead our regional center for pediatric surgery and one of the original training programs of its kind in the United States,” said Cheryl Klass, president, WCHOB, and senior vice president of operations, Buffalo General Medical Center and Kaleida Health.
 “His leadership will also serve Western New York well as we further develop plans for the new John R. Oishei Children’s Hospital on the Buffalo Niagara Medical Campus.”